 There’s something about the combination of spicy dijon mustard and sweet maple syrup that is just insanely good.
 I’ve had people who claim that they don’t like either mustard or maple syrup say this is the best chicken they’ve ever had.
 It’s weird.
 I can’t explain it and I’m not going to try but I encourage you, even if you think you don’t like mustard, to give this one a go.
 I’ve even made it without the garlic and rosemary, and it was still fantastic.

-I especially like making dishes like this on weeknights when my brain is simply too tired to fuss around.
+I especially like making dishes like maple mustard chicken on weeknights when my brain is simply too tired to fuss around.
 I just want to mix some stuff together, bung it in the oven and not have to think about it until it’s ready.
 That’s the beauty of a recipe like this.
 It’s very hard to mess up.
 In fact, this would be a perfect recipe for someone who is learning to cook and is maybe not that comfortable in the kitchen because it’s not a lot of work but the results are spectacular.

 - Don’t wash raw chicken!
 If it’s wet, just dry it well with paper towels.